yerdle/analytics-hiring/data-science/data_definitions.md

 ## Data Definitions
-This repository includes two datasets you can leverage for your assignment, which include information on individual items within Homebody's inventory.
+This repository includes two datasets you can leverage for your assignment, which include information on individual inventory items from Homebody, our fictional partner whose Yerdle-powered resale program offers used home goods.
 Definitions for each field are below.

 ## [Item Data](https://github.com/yerdle/analytics-hiring/blob/master/data-science/item_data.csv)